MicrosoftDocs/m365copilot-docs/docs/add-agent-capabilities.md

 If you're using [Teams Toolkit and Visual Studio Code](build-declarative-agents.yml) to create your agent, to enable image generator in your agent, add the `GraphicArt` value to the **capabilities** property in your manifest reference, as shown in the following example.

 > [!NOTE]
-> You must be using [version 1.2](declarative-agent-manifest-1.2.md) of the manifest schema to add the `GraphicArt` capability.
+> You must be using [version 1.2](declarative-agent-manifest-1.2.md) of the declarative agent manifest schema to add the `GraphicArt` capability.

 ```json